-To convert a series of whole text files from one format to another, choose between these options:
+To convert a series of whole text files from one format to another, choose one or more of these options:

 These formats allow you to convert into formats which will be suited to text processing.